ozeecode/helix-jump-clone/README.md

 ### Download

-Here is a [link](https://github.com/ozeecode/helix-jump-clone/releases) for the download apk.
+Here is a [link](https://github.com/ozeecode/helix-jump-clone/releases) for downloading the apk.

 ### Gameplay Video